gtelang/tspnng/README.md

 DESCRIPTION

-:   This question suggested itself to the author while working on the
+:   The question posed in the title came about while working on the
     Horsefly problem, a generalization of the famously $NP$-hard Travelling Salesman Problem [^2].
 One line of attack was to get at some kind of structure theorem by identifying a candidate set of